-In this, the second in a series of three articles, we are looking at the cascading scorecards to departments, the process that must occur throughout the organisation once the executive team has set the business strategy and defined its top-level scorecard.
+In this, the second in a series of three articles, we are looking at cascading scorecards to departments; the process that must occur throughout the organisation once the executive team has set the business strategy and defined its top-level scorecard.

 In the first article, we looked at the basics of the Balanced Scorecard strategy setting and cascade process and highlighted some of the typical blockers that can derail it within organisations.
-We also explained that the cascade process will typically take 3-4 months for a small company, and a year or more for larger organisations – if done correctly.
+We also explained that the cascade process will typically take three to four months for a small company, and a year or more for larger organisations – if done correctly.

 Now we will turn our attention to the second cascade phase – cascading scorecards to departments.
 In this stage, each division or department takes the HQ or executive-level scorecard and works to apply it to their part of the business.

 Why is the cascade of objectives so essential?

 Although the executive team will have created the business strategy and top-level scorecard, this Tier 1 stage is designed to set direction.
 The next phase, Tier 2, involves the divisions and departments that will ‘do the doing’ and they must plan for the operational impact and activities that will deliver the strategy.

 Now, the absolutely essential point of this exercise is to ensure that each departmental scorecard is formulated to contribute to the objectives in the HQ scorecard – whilst preserving the true intention of the enterprise-wide strategy and top-level scorecard.